mcecode/standards/documentation/writing-style.md

 ## Casing

-- Follow the stated or implied casing conventions of projects, applications, executables, brands, trademarks, etc., when referencing them (i.e., write webpack, not Webpack).
+- Follow the stated or implied casing conventions of projects, applications, executables, brands, trademarks, etc., when referencing them (e.g., webpack, not Webpack).
 - Always use sentence case except when it violates casing conventions previously mentioned.

 ## Punctuation

 - Use serial commas when it does not add ambiguity.
 When ambiguity is still apparent with or without the serial comma, rephrase the phrase or sentence.
-- Use proper punctuation in bulleted and numbered items (i.e., use a period to end it if it contains a sentence).
+- Use proper punctuation in bulleted and numbered items (e.g., use a period to end a bullet point if it contains a sentence).
 - Never put a space before a comma, semicolon, colon, period, question mark, or exclamation point, even in quoted material.
 - Add only one space after a comma, semicolon, colon, period, question mark, or exclamation point.
 - When using a colon followed by a phrase, begin the phrase with an uppercase letter (e.g., Creating a programming language: An example).

 ## Symbols

-- When possible and practical, spell out words such as plus and approximately instead of using symbols like the plus sign (+) and tilde (~) because screen readers can misread text that uses these characters (i.e., write, it is approximately 5.99, not, it is ~5.99).
+- When possible and practical, spell out words such as plus and approximately instead of using symbols like the plus sign (+) and tilde (~) because screen readers can misread text that uses these characters (e.g., it is approximately 5.99, not it is ~5.99).
 - Use the word "and" instead of the ampersand symbol (&).
 For example, it should be, GET and POST requests, not, GET & POST requests.
 Except when it is part of a proper noun (e.g., AT&T) or quotation (e.g., the manual says, "The control structures & the boolean operators are...").
 - Do not use a forward slash (/) when "and" or "or" is meant except for typical use cases like and/or and TCP/IP.
 - Use straight apostrophes ('), not curly apostrophes (’), backticks (`), or accent marks.